mihaiBront/master_SistemasInteligentes_obsidianVault/SJK003 - MACHINE LEARNING/P4 - Distance-based Classifiers.md

 >	- No oil spill

 ## 4.1.1 Motivation:
 This models are classifiers based off of the idea that "the objects inside a class are the most similar".
-They use similarity (concieved as distance between vectors) measures defined by some model
+They use similarity (conceived as distance between vectors) measures defined by some model

 # 4.2 Types of distance classifiers